 If you’re dealing with a long-term outage, you’ll be amazed at just how much you watch that’s available over the air with an antenna.
 It makes sense to shop at SolidSignal.com for the antenna you’ll need and have it there when you need it.
 All the top rated programs are available with an antenna and over 90% of people can get free TV broadcasts with an antenna.
 Of course, antennas aren’t going to bring in those national channels, but that’s no surprise; on the other hand you’ll probably get dozens of channels you wouldn’t see on cable or satellite, channels you didn’t even know you could get.

 As I said, the news is pretty good when you look at all the alternatives.
-Satellite TV is awesome, but when it comes to backup plans, the fact is that you’re not as bad off as you maybe thought you were.
+Satellite TV is awesome.
+No question there.
+But, when it comes to backup plans, the fact is that you’re not as bad off as you maybe thought you were.